 I’ve had a funny month.
 One of my clients has demoted one of their managers and fired another.
 A second customer is considering buying out a minor shareholder who’s also a manager.

 All of these managers are not able to do their jobs as it relates to managing other people or themselves.
-It all seems to relate back to feedback, influence, and communication.
-I’ll give one example.
+It all seems to relate to how to communicate with the people that work for them.

 When Managers Don’t Manage